-Family & Community Services - Department Chair
+Family and Community Services Master's Degree - Department Chair

-Gerontology - Department Chair
+Gerontology Graduate Programs - Department Chair

-Youth Development - Department Chair
+Youth Development Graduate Programs - Department Chair

-BS in Women's Studies, Regis College, 1999
+B.S. in Women's Studies, Regis College, 1999